pellcorp/creality-wiki/docs/rpi.md

 !!! danger

-    Simple AF for RPi is currently not supported on Debian 13, this hopefully will change in the near future
+    Simple AF for RPi is currently **not supported on Debian 13**, this hopefully will change in the near future.
+    Its unfortunate but until a few issues are sorted out with numpy and klippain are resolved Debian 13 is off limits.
+    For some more history of this issue see this now closed issue <https://github.com/pellcorp/creality/issues/932>

 ### Raspberry Pi OS

 So far been tested to work on a pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.
 It is recommended to use the [Rpi Imager](https://www.raspberrypi.com/software/) and choose `Raspberry PI OS Lite (64-bit)` or `Raspberry PI OS (Legacy, 64 bit) Lite`

+!!! danger

+    As Simple AF for RPi is currently **not supported on Debian 13**, so you would need to choose **`Raspberry PI OS (Legacy, 64 bit) Lite`** for when using Rpi Imager!

 You must login as the **pi** (Default password is `raspberry`) user to perform the installation, you are not allowed to run the installer as root!